MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OBJECTID-Function--Page-.md

  *Page*
  Type: Page

- The page for which you want to get the name or object ID.
+ The page for which you want to get the caption or object ID.

  *UseCaptions*
  Type: Boolean